libxml-raku/LibXML-Writer-raku/docs/Writer/PushParser.md

 Description
 -----------

 This class allows document construction via an externally defined [LibXML::PushParser](https://libxml-raku.github.io/LibXML-raku/PushParser) object.
+It extends this, allowing structural elements to be mixed in with document elements.

-It extends [LibXML::PushParser](https://libxml-raku.github.io/LibXML-raku/PushParser), allowing structural elements to be mixed in with document elements.
+A [LibXML::SAX::Handler](https://libxml-raku.github.io/LibXML-raku/SAX/Handler) object can optionally be used to intercept or modify parsing events and parser behaviour.